-Students are strongly encouraged to enroll in HCS 6315: "Scientific and Grant Writing" in the Fall of the third year to obtain training and support drafting the elements of a grant application.
-Students working on grants earlier in their PhD program should consult with their research advisor and the course instructor regarding earlier enrollment.

-Enrollment in a grant-writing course during the Fall of the third year allows mentoring and feedback on hypotheses and ideas at the same time the student is actively initiating work on their prospectus and dissertation proposal.
+Students are strongly encouraged to enroll in HCS 6315: "Scientific and Grant Writing" or a similar course in the Fall of the third year to obtain training and support drafting the elements of a grant application.
+Enrollment in a grant-writing course during the Fall of the third year specifically allows mentoring and feedback on hypotheses and ideas at the same time the student is actively initiating work on their prospectus and dissertation proposal.
 The grant proposal can be submitted at any point in the first three years of enrollment or it can continue to be revised and polished for submission during the fourth year.
 Multiple grant mechanisms may be appropriate dependent on the specific training requirements for each student.
 Students are encouraged to talk with their mentors about project funding needs and potential funding sources.